 Entrance to the Andes Museum 1972

-The plane crashed in a steep area of the Argentine Andes, at an altitude of more than 12,139 ft (3,700 meters).
-72 days after the accident, 16 survivors were rescued in Chile, having endured temperatures of -30 C° without shelter, food, or water, leading them to resort to anthropophagy.
+On Thursday, October 12, 1972, flight FAU 571 took off from Montevideo airport towards Santiago de Chile.
+Due to adverse weather, they diverted and landed in Mendoza (Argentina).
+The following day, Friday, October 13, they took off again.
+Unfortunately, the plane crashed in the Argentine Andes, at an altitude of more than 12,139 ft (3,700 meters).
+After 72 days, 16 survivors were rescued in Chile.
+They endured temperatures of -30 C° without shelter and lacked water or food, leading them to resort to anthropophagy.

 Hours